sophie177/rat-data-converter/README.md

 <!-- warning that this only works for windows/linux -->
 <!-- todo: add more detail / pictures. -->

+1. Convert your text file from MED-PC to `.xlxs` format using the 'delimited' option.
-1. Download RatSorty.py and ensure it is saved to your machine as a `.py` file.
+2. Download RatSorty.py and ensure it is saved to your machine as a `.py` file.
 Save the file to your desktop.
 (Note: these instructions assume it's not in a folder.)
-2. In the Windows Command Prompt (or linux terminal), write `cd desktop`.
+3. In the Windows Command Prompt (or linux terminal), write `cd desktop`.
-3. Hit enter, then type `python RatSort.py`.
+4. Hit enter, then type `python RatSort.py`.
-4. Follow the prompts given to your terminal to ensure input and output file names will be correct.
+5. Follow the prompts given to your terminal to ensure input and output file names will be correct.

 ### Capabilities (Development Log)
 `2023-11-19`: Must be able to sort data from `MED-PC` which converts from delimited `.txt` to `.xlxs`.

 - all initial data (Subject, Experiment, Start Date, etc) will be discarded.
 - 'Box' indicator will not be discarded.
 In the event there are multiple boxes, their data will be sorted by ascending box number.
 - 'L' and 'R' data indicate left vs right lever presses.
+Lever press data will be preserved and sorted into arrays with running totals and presses per minute.

-Initial prototype: Discard uneccessary data, identify box number and sort the data following the 'box' cell entry.
+Initial prototype: Discard uneccessary data, identify box number and sort lever press data into 3-by-n arrays.
+The first array column will be the raw data, the second column is the running total, and the third is the running total divided by 60.